 With these caveats in mind, our findings do point to a larger conclusion: They generally do not support an optimistic view of social media platforms when it comes to informational inequalities.
-Rather, they suggest that initial prognostications about information equalization were perhaps overly sanguine, because equalization in exposure is not accompanied by a similar dynamic in engagement.
+Rather, they suggest that initial prognostications about information equalization were perhaps overly sanguine because equalization in exposure is not accompanied by a similar dynamic in engagement.
 Therefore, if we as a society are counting on social media platforms to fill informational voids left by the erosion of local media and/or the lack of robust public media, we may be disappointed to find that their ability to facilitate equalization is limited.
 Thus, we may need investments of both money and public attention to other areas to reduce inequalities, inform the electorate, and promote social cohesion and belief in democratic practice.

+Perhaps more worryingly from a normative perspective, these findings have implications for democratic theory, as those in the high attraction group are most likely to reap the pro-social outcomes associated with active engagement with political information.
+This is clear in the stratification across the news attraction scale (Figure 1).
+Thus, there is likely to be a corresponding stratification alongside a range of pro-democratic outcomes, like political learning, susceptibility to misinformation, and access to actionable political information during election cycles.
+Future studies should look at how news attraction relates to these outcomes.
+If we continue to observe inequalities in line with the ‘social media news desserts’ metaphor, investments in local and public media are not likely to have a real impact.
+This is because the algorithms that cater to individual traits simply do not promote valuable news and political information.
+But even if they did, our results imply that low news attraction groups would not recall or engage with the content in the first place.

 References